Soon after appearing in "Scarface," actress Tammy Lynn Leppert disappeared from Cocoa Beach, Florida on July 6, 1983 at the age of just 18.

 The young and beautiful Tammy Lynn Leppert was at the start of a promising modeling and acting career in the early 1980s.
 Blonde and hazel-eyed, she had first begun modeling in beauty pageants at the age of four and had taken home over 280 crowns.
 In 1983, she began appearing in movies.

-She was just eighteen and had wanted to continue her acting career by moving to Hollywood that year, but sadly those dreams were never realized.
+She was just 18 and wanted to continue her acting career by moving to Hollywood in 1983, but sadly those dreams were never realized.
 On the morning of July 6, 1983, she left her mother’s home in Rockledge, Florida, and was never seen again.

 Just prior to her disappearance, her mother testified that she had been acting strangely and appeared to be under emotional distress.
 Four days into shooting the film Scarface, she had returned back home and was behaving so erratically her mother took her to the hospital to undergo a mental health evaluation.

 Tammy Lynn Leppert was kept under the doctor’s care for three days before she was released with no evidence of drug or alcohol abuse, or any indications of any other physical ailments.
 According to her mother, she seemed paranoid and nervous, refusing to eat or drink out of open containers, and constantly suspicious that someone was out to hurt her.

 Most notably, on the morning she disappeared, she had not combed her hair before leaving the house, which her mother said was very out of character for her.
 She had gone out with an unidentified male friend, who was the last person to see her alive.
 He reported that the two of them had gotten into an argument, and he dropped her off alone at a parking lot near an Exxon gas station off State Road A1A in Cocoa Beach, Florida.